imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Processes/Small hopes when planning and saving.md

 start: ''
 context: ''
 dependency: ''
-delay: false
+status: ''
-status: working
+detail: null
-private: false
+sidebar_label: Small hopes when planning and saving
 ---

-* Link to [Remembering death](docs/sidebar1/Initiatives/good%20traits/Remembering%20death.md): Maintain short-term hopes by planning only the immediate morning or evening, and remember death twice a day on these occasions
+* Link to [Remembering death](docs/sidebar1/Objective/good%20traits/Remembering%20death.md): Maintain short-term hopes by planning only the immediate morning or evening, and remember death twice a day on these occasions
-* Link to [Reliance](docs/sidebar1/Initiatives/good%20traits/Reliance.md): Be wary of over-planning and over-saving; they might lead you to believe that you can influence the outcome.
+* Link to [Reliance](docs/sidebar1/Objective/good%20traits/Reliance.md): Be wary of over-planning and over-saving; they might lead you to believe that you can influence the outcome.
 Focus on acquiring absent benefits or repelling harm that has a high probability of success.

 > Remember to approach life with the mindset of a traveler